IMPROVING ENERGY EFFICIENCY

 We constantly look to further conserve energy and resources as every step helps us achieve a more energy efficient future.
 We also help our customers maximise their energy efficiency.

-Our technologically advanced facility is one of the most efficient power plants currently operating in Singapore and the only power plant to be certified as a Clean Development Mechanism (CDM) project under the United National Framework for Climate Change (UNFCCC).
+Our technologically advanced facility is one of the most efficient power plants currently operating in Singapore and the only power plant to be certified as a Clean Development Mechanism (CDM) project under the United Nations Framework Convention on Climate Change (UNFCCC).

 Our Health and Safety Management systems ensure we create and maintain a safe environment for our employees, customers and contractors.
 We maintain a robust safety culture through teamwork, clear and constant communication, education and training.